United States · August

 Is August a good time to visit Sedona?

 August is one of the tougher months to visit Sedona.
-22-38°C, hot and humid with significant monsoon activity — Monsoon season is at its peak; flash flood risk is high.
-Extreme heat persists.
+22-35°C, hot and humid with monsoon activity — Monsoon season continues; flash flood warnings are common.

 What makes August worth visiting